Plans Change

 We discovered we loved camping and RVing while living in Iowa.
 We bought our first travel trailer there and found it was a bit too small when we started taking it out more after moving to Missouri.

-We upsized to a 34 ft. trailer in the Spring of 2013 and upgraded our pickup for pulling it.
+We upsized to a 34 ft. trailer in the Spring of 2013 and upgraded our pickup to pull it.

 Did I mention that we were bitten HARD by the RV bug?
 (It is a real thing, just ask a full-timer.)